whlla/CryptoIndex/README.md

 This is a placeholder repo, meaning name and other aspects could change at anytime.
 Star this project or join our Telegram for future updates.

+The project is currently in development.
+Will update once it is at a point ready for testing or use.

 ### Built With

 * [Docker](https://www.docker.com/)